sethvargo/vault-demo/README.md

 vault login root
 ```

+There are many ways to authenticate to Vault including GitHub,
+username-password, LDAP, and more.
+There are also ways for machines to
+authenticate such as AppID or TLS.

+The root user is special and has all permissions in the system.
+Other users must
+be granted access via policies, which we will explore in a bit.

+## Create Users

 Create some users who will authenticate to Vault.
+These users will
+authentication with standard username and password.

 ```
 ./scripts/create-users.sh